The Simple View of Dust and Morning Light: A Quick Look at Nature

 - How thick bits are in the air

-- What the bits are made of
+- What bits are made of

 How This Helps Watch the Earth

-The study of morning bits helps with:
+Studying morning bits helps with:

 - Guessing weather

-- Finding where dirt in the air comes from
+- Finding where air dirt comes from

-- Watching changes in climate
+- Watching climate changes

 Change in How We See Dawn